microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### `name` vs `id`

-The identifier of a resource should be named `id`.
-This holds even in the case where the identifier is assigned by the user with a PUT method.
+The identifier of a resource should be suffixed with `Id`.
+This holds even in the case where the identifier is assigned by the user with a PUT/PATCH method.

 ## Use Previews to Iterate
 Before releasing your API plan to invest significant design effort, get customer feedback, & iterate through multiple preview releases.
 This is especially important for V1 as it establishes the abstractions and patterns that developers will use to interact with your service.